inancgumus/weighter.js/README.md

 `Weight.js` modifies the object, so you want to copy it before to make it immutable. (_Note: Maybe I should have add this to the library._)

-Also, although this library is used in production code, it's missing some features that resides in my production code.
+Also, although this library is used in my production code, it's missing some features that resides in my production code.
 Maybe, I should take them here sometime.
-Like, fetching items according to their weighted probabilities from a collection.
+Like: Fetching items according to their weighted probabilities from a collection.

 ## License